-A richly hued, soothing room with long skirted tables, sound-baffling walls, thick carpets and gleaming columns, the Michelin-starred Belgravia outpost of Gordon Ramsay’s empire simply oozes old-money class – although the pièce de résistance is an imposing circular wine store loaded with titular Château Pétrus and much, much more besides.
+A richly hued, soothing room with long skirted tables, sound-baffling walls, thick carpets and gleaming columns, the Michelin-starred Belgravia outpost of Gordon Ramsay’s empire simply oozes old-money class – although the pièce de résistance is an imposing circular wine store loaded with titular Château Pétrus of various vintages, many of which are available by the glass.
+There's plenty else besides this world-class label as well, though the expansive list focuses on France’s top vineyards and other fine and rare European gems.

 Former Marcus Wareing protégé Russell Bateman took over the cheffing duties in August 2018, but the changeover has been seamless: “divine” starters such as aged beef tartare overlaid with discs of artichoke and black truffle or organic egg accompanied by parsnip, ventrèche bacon, Brussels sprouts and sauce vin jaune are as sophisticated, “full of flavour” and finely tuned as ever.